Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: Introduction

 In addition to extending the symmetry, the $U(1)'$ models also extend the particle content of MSSM by adding $Z'$ - the gauge boson associated with the $U(1)'$ group and the right handed neutrinos. {The right handed neutrinos can be considered to complete the representations of matter field families so that the model can be embedded in a larger GUT group such as $E_{6}$.
 Besides, the right-handed neutrinos contribute to the anomaly cancellations, and they can provide a natural framework to implement seesaw mechanisms \cite{Khalil:2010iu} for non-zero neutrino masses and mixing \cite{Wendell:2010md}.
-In this context}, $\langle S \rangle$ significantly contributes to the right-handed sneutrino and $Z'$ masses as well as their superpartners.
-On the other hand, the presence of a neutral gauge boson $Z'$ brings a strong impact on this class of models, since the current experimental results exclude the solutions with $M_{Z'} \lesssim 4$ TeV.
+In this context}, $\langle S \rangle$ significantly contributes to the right-handed sneutrino and $Z'$ masses as well as their superpartners. {However, the presence of a neutral gauge boson $Z'$ brings a strong impact on this class of models, since the current experimental results exclude the solutions with $M_{Z'} \lesssim 4$ TeV.
 Such a strong exclusion results in a $U(1)'$ breaking scale at the order of $\mathcal{O}(10~{\rm TeV})$ and consequently $\mu_{eff} \sim {\rm a ~ few~TeV}$, which softly brings the $\mu-$problem back to the $U(1)'$ models, even though a resolution to the naturalness problem can be accommodated \cite{Hicyilmaz:2017nzo}.
+Note that this strong bound can be avoid if the gauge coupling of $U(1)^{\prime}$ is significantly small ($\lesssim 10^{-5}$) \cite{Okada:2020evk,Nath:2021uqb,Lindner:2020kko}, or negligibly couple to the fermions of the first to families \cite{Abdullah:2019dpu,Frank:2020byg}.
+However, these conditions on the couplings cannot be met if the gauge coupling unification is imposed at $M_{{\rm GUT}}$ and/or the family universal $U(1)^{\prime}$ charges are assumed.
 On the other hand, if the $U(1)'$ symmetry breaking involves three more MSSM singlet fields ($S_{1},S_{2},S_{3}$) \cite{Erler:2002pr,Chiang:2008ud} , a $\mu-$term at the order of electroweak symmetry breaking can be realized, while $Z'$ remains heavy to be consistent with the current experimental results.
-In addition, a relatively light supersymmetric mass spectrum can be realized, since a consistent Higgs boson mass can be obtained even at tree-level \cite{Hicyilmaz:2017nzo}.
+These three MSSM singlet fields form the secluded sector, and their number can be determined by considering the physical properties of vacua of the scalar potential.
+The minimal setup of $U(1)$ extended supersymmetric models ($\kappa \rightarrow 0$ in $\kappa/3~ S_{1}S_{2}S_{3}$), the unstable vacua of the scalar potentials can be avoided by setting the $U(1)^{\prime}$ breaking scale very large ($\mathcal{O}(10~{\rm TeV})$), which leads to heavy $S$ field and its neutralino.
+In these cases, the testable low scale implications of $U(1)^{\prime}$ models are not distinguishable from the MSSM implications \cite{Hicyilmaz:2020bph,Frank:2020pui,Hicyilmaz:2017ntm}.
+Even though extending the scalar sectors with one or two more MSSM singlet fields can allow relatively lower breaking scale for $U(1)^{\prime}$ symmetry, the requirement of physical vacua is still effective, since the solutions in such frameworks can still yield vanishing VEVs for the MSSM Higgs fields or $v_{s}\sim v_{u}\sim v_{d}$, which also cancels the $Z^{\prime}-Z$ hierarchy \cite{Erler:2002pr}.
+In this context, the minimal form of the secluded sector can be spanned by three MSSM singlet fields.
+Of course it could include more fields; however, their effects can still be taken into account with three fields by varying the relevant couplings ($\lambda$ and $\kappa$) and VEVs ($v_{S}$ and $v_{i}$).}